Tanwyhang/Hyperbyte-AI/Blueprint.md

 ---

-Want me to generate a **starter Expo repo** preconfigured with:
+To do:
 - `nativewind` for Tailwind-style styling
 - `react-navigation` and sample routes
 - `AsyncStorage` for local data
 - A shadcn-inspired UI setup?

-Just say the word — I’ll spin it up.